 Does your business manage the personal data of Massachusetts residents?
 If so, you’re subject to the Massachusetts Data Breach Notification Law, which we explored in detail during a recent webinar.
-In case you missed the webinar, you can watch it here.

 1. Notify Massachusetts Residents About a Data Breach (or a Potential Data Breach)